Buying, Renting, and Selling Timeshares

 @Ken c.: Can you please give the dates, weeks, and prices of your successful timeshare resales?

-That's frankly none of your business, but I will nonetheless voluntarily provide very specific, itemized information and details on my own (10) successful resales completed during the past few years.
-None of the resales individually itemized below yielded any "profit", but I never sought to "profit" from timeshares anyhow; we have owned (and still own a few) timeshare weeks to use them and enjoy them --- not to "flip" them.
-The ten weeks we sold were sold for just about what I had originally paid ( purchased only in the resale market, never from any developer).
-I usually "broke even" or lost a few hundred dollars when selling.
-In any event, all ten weeks were sold with relative ease because they were weeks in locations and seasons of some demand.
+With all due respect, those details are none of your business.
+I will say that None of the (8 or so) resales yielded any "profit", but I never sought to "profit" from timeshares anyhow; we have owned (and still own a few) timeshare weeks to use them and enjoy them --- not to "flip" them.
+Timeshares are never good “financial investments”; their value really lies only in their use and enjoyment, The weeks were sold for just about what I had previously paid (all of the weeks were purchased only in the resale market, never directly from any developer).
+I usually "broke even" but sometimes lost a few hundred dollars when selling.
+In any event, all of the weeks sold with relative ease, since all were desirable weeks in locations and seasons of consistent demand.

 KC